-No refund for any course with withdrawal after the end of week five.
+No refund for any course with withdrawal after 60% of the course has been completed.

 Laboratory and special course fees are 100-percent refundable if withdrawal occurs before the end of the drop/add period.
 After classes begin, laboratory and special course fees are nonrefundable.